173730227-myseneca/clo835-assignment1/README.md

 - AWS_SECRET_ACCESS_KEY
 - AWS_SESSION_TOKEN

-## Step 3: Review branches in GitHub and add secrets to the repository to be used by GitHub actions
+## Step 3: Push images to Amazon ECR using GitHub Actions

 Run GitHub actions workflow either by merging a pull request into the main branch or re-running the last workflow if there are no new changes.
 Verify that the workflow creates new images in AWS ECR.

 ## Step 4: Pull images from AWS ECR to the AWS EC2 instance spun up

-Log into the AWS instance: `ssh -i assignment1 ec2-user@3.220.169.30`
+Log into the AWS instance and export your AWS credentials: `ssh -i assignment1 ec2-user@3.220.169.30`

 Pull from AWS ECR: